mavogel/ilias-client-lib/README.md

 5. **Groups with its members** can be retrieved.

 ## <a name="usage"></a>Usage
-You can download the built artifact from Sonatype which is preferred or built it on your own.
+You can add the dependency or built it on your own.

-A [jdk8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is required in both cases.

 ### <a name="maven-dependency"></a>Maven dependency